rzhou14/freebird/README.md

 # freebird

-The goal of `freebird` is to estimation and perform inference for High Dimensional Median Analysis.
+The goal of `freebird` is to do estimation and perform inference for High Dimensional Mediation Analysis.

 ## Installation